 Court action is required to evict any tenant who refuses to vacate.

-A landlord who has the right to possession is required to go through the eviction process to remove a tenant who wrongfully refuses to leave.
+Self-help eviction is illegal.
+A landlord who has the right to possession is required to go through the court eviction process to remove a tenant who wrongfully refuses to leave.
 A landlord must go through the eviction process even if the landlord just wants the property back, the tenant is clearly in violation of the lease, the lease has expired, or there never was a written rental agreement.

-All Washington tenants have a legal right to no-cost legal counsel.
+All Washington residential tenants have a legal right to no-cost legal counsel.

 Eviction notice.